sureshseenis/AndroidServiceThread_Research/README.md

 # AndroidServiceThread_Research

 Service and Thread Difference
-1) service is componnent of android without intract ui

-Difference between forground and background
+1) service is componnent of android without intract ui and Difference between forground and background

     /**
      * Standard priority background threads.
 This gives your thread a slightly
      * lower than normal priority, so that it will have less chance of impacting
      * the responsiveness of the user interface.